 Myth 1: They Were Dumped At The Shelter For A Good Reason

-Genie was left at a kill shelter because the owners who surrendered her said she was highly aggressive and didn’t like being picked up.
+Genie was left at a kill shelter because the people who surrendered her said she was highly aggressive and didn’t like being picked up.
 Genie is anything but aggressive.

 The kids I babysit request her presence all the time because she’s such a sweetie to them.
 The only thing she is highly aggressive toward is her pufferfish toy.

-And I don’t know how her previous owners were trying to pick her up, but Genie loves being picked up by me and others to be cuddled.
+And I don’t know how her previous humans were trying to pick her up, but Genie loves being picked up by me and others to be cuddled.

 The point is, when people are surrendering senior dogs, they have to give a “reason” as to why.
 Some people may just make things up to lessen the guilt of dumping a perfectly content, sociable dog into a kill shelter.